RSE-Midlands/rse-midlands.github.io/content/docs/event-7th-april-2025.md

 need about our venue, including a virtual building tour.
 We have booked the Assembly Room for RSE Midlands 2025 and will also be making use of the Shared Catering Lounge during refreshment breaks.

-Please pay particular attention to the following if you plan on travelling by car:
+Please pay particular attention to the following if you plan on travelling by car (copied verbatim from the link above):

 > **Travelling by car**
 >